-I.D.1.
-The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for resident education.
-(Core) I.D.1.a) Laboratory facilities must include a clinical cytogenetics and genomics laboratory, a clinical biochemical genetics laboratory, and a clinical molecular genetics and genomics laboratory.
-(Core) I.D.1.b) Clinical facilities must include space for patient care activities and facilities for record storage and retrieval.
-(Core) I.D.1.c) Education facilities must include office space, meeting rooms, classrooms, laboratory space, and research facilities.
-(Core) I.D.1.d) Residents should have access to computer-based genetic diagnostic systems and audiovisual resources.
-(Core) I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote resident well-being and provide for: (Core) I.D.2.a) access to food while on duty; (Core) I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for residents with proximity appropriate for safe patient care; (Core)
+I.D.1.b) There must be outpatient facilities, and clinic and office space for educating residents in the regular pre-operative evaluation and post-operative follow-up for cases for which residents have responsibility.
+(Core) I.D.1.c) There must be space and support personnel for research.
+(Detail) I.D.1.d) There should be clinical services available for the education of residents in anesthesiology, critical care, emergency medicine, endocrinology, ophthalmology, orthopaedics, otolaryngology, pathology, and psychiatry.
+(Detail) I.D.2.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote resident well-being and provide for: (Core) I.D.2.a) access to food while on duty; (Core) I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available